 The first of our most impactful trends in SaaS is of the autonomous, self-learning variety.

-Today, Artificial Intelligence is all over the place – it made the top of our list of our business intelligence trends for 2019 – and next year, it’s expected to make some serious waves.
-Artificial Intelligence (AI) technologies are becoming more widespread; 81% of the world’s IT leaders are already working on developing AI systems.
-AI optimizes businesses processes, increasing productivity and efficiency while automating repetitive tasks and supporting human capabilities.
+Today, Artificial Intelligence is all over the place – it made the top 3 of our list of our business intelligence trends for 2020 – and next year, it’s expected to make some serious waves.
+Artificial Intelligence (AI) technologies are becoming more widespread; it’s becoming a game-changer worth $15.7 trillion.
+AI optimizes business processes, increasing productivity and efficiency while automating repetitive tasks and supporting human capabilities.

-Within business scenarios, Artificial Intelligence (as well as Machine Learning, in many cases) provides an advanced degree of responsiveness and interaction between businesses, customers, and technology, driving AI-based SaaS trends 2019 onto a new level.
-At datapine, we developed a new feature based on artificial intelligence: the data alerts.
+Within business scenarios, artificial intelligence (as well as machine learning, in many cases) provides an advanced degree of responsiveness and interaction between businesses, customers, and technology, driving AI-based SaaS trends 2020 onto a new level.
+There are numerous features developed by modern software providers based on artificial intelligence such as data alerts.
 With an AI algorithm using the most advanced neural network for anomaly detection, and a machine-learning algorithm for pattern recognition, these data alerts learn from trends and patterns and let you know as soon as something important happens.
 That way, when a pre-set goal is met, or when something unexpected happens, you will be notified, enabling you to keep continuous control over your business.
-Since it is often easy to lose track of what really matters when so many KPIs have to be monitored, our online reporting software will safely keep an eye on your data and anticipate any fluctuation and change – and alert you when it veers off course.
+Since it is often easy to lose track of what really matters when so many KPIs have to be monitored, an online reporting tool will safely keep an eye on your data and anticipate any fluctuation and change – and alert you when it veers off course.

 - Automation: Machine Learning, a subset of AI, is utilized in SaaS to automate responsiveness in customer service reports and applications, such as AI-powered chat operations with live chatbots.
 It will also automate the onboarding process of SaaS.

-Artificial Intelligence-optimized SaaS solutions provide businesses with the ability to augment their internal processes with fast automation, more efficiently address customer service operations, and improve the level of personalization and responsiveness throughout their processes, which will remain one of the trends in SaaS to keep an eye for in 2019.
+Artificial intelligence-optimized SaaS solutions provide businesses with the ability to augment their internal processes with fast automation, more efficiently address customer service operations, and improve the level of personalization and responsiveness throughout their processes, which will remain one of the trends in SaaS to keep an eye for in 2020.

 2) Vertical SaaS

-Our second forecast for SaaS trends in 2019 is Vertical SaaS.
+Our second forecast for SaaS trends in 2020 is Vertical SaaS.
 Whereas Horizontal SaaS focuses on clients across any sector and industry, Vertical SaaS is completely customizable, targeting clients within specific industries and supply chains.
-Some examples are healthcare BI software, retail analytics software, or modern logistics analytics.
+Some examples are healthcare analytics software, retail analytics, or modern logistics analytics.
 Companies who are looking to benefit from specialization are finding Vertical SaaS to be a cost-effective, industry-specific option that allows them to refine the customization of certain features.